skydivekevin/dino-1-vanilla/README.md

 - get data from the server: https://dino-1-server.herokuapp.com/
 - render a list in the #job-listings ul
 - when you submit the form, a new job should populate in the list
-- when you're finished with functionality, deploy to firebase
+- when you're finished with functionality, deploy to firebase or another hosting service